Filesystem as Context: Building an AI Detective with bash-tool

 }

-Output.object with a Zod schema - this is the termination signal.
+Output.object with a Zod schema acts as the termination signal.
 The agent loops through tool calls (reading files, running bash commands) until it’s ready to produce a structured verdict.
-The schema acts as a contract: the loop doesn’t end until the model produces valid JSON matching verdictSchema.
-This is far more reliable than hoping the model says “I’m done” in natural language.
+The schema is a contract: the loop won’t end until the model produces valid JSON matching verdictSchema.
+Far more reliable than hoping the model says “I’m done” in plain text.

-stepCountIs(50) - the safety net.
+stepCountIs(50) is the safety net.
 If the agent spirals or gets stuck in an unproductive loop, it stops after 50 steps.
 Think of it as a budget.
-In practice, the agent typically solves the case in 15–25 steps.
+In practice, the agent typically cracks the case in 15 to 25 steps.

 Guiding the Detective